guilhermelaviola/PandasTraining/README.md

 # PandasTraining
-Basic Python Pandas training project with examples showing you can use the library in several different contexts in Data Science.
+Basic Python Pandas training project with examples showing you can use the library in several different contexts of Data Science.